fishberg/bwsi-dashboard/index.md

 Note: BWSI is managed with just a few people, *PLEASE* make every effort to read or *search for your keyword/question* on this FAQ and to find the answers prior to emailing staff bwsi-admin@mit.edu

 COVID-19, BWSI and MIT Policy Update [here](https://beaverworks.ll.mit.edu/CMS/bw/COVID19)
-# The deadline for summer enrollment applications has past, and notifications will be sent on May 15 by 9pm EDT.
+# The deadline for summer enrollment applications has past.
 We are busy preparing for the 7 courses that we will be offering through synchronous lectures and team based labs that will be run as virtual meetings and presentations from July 6-July 31.
-The courses are free and are currently being planned to run from 9am to 5pm EDT.
+The courses are free and are currently being planned to run from 10am to 6pm EDT.

-We are still accepting teacher recommendations if needed to complete your enrollment application, and can submit via this [link](https://mit-bwsi.formstack.com/forms/bwsi_teacher_recommendation_2020).|
+# New for 2020, we are keeping our online courses open for independent study, students can also follow along as we post seminars and lectures on our [YouTube channel](https://www.youtube.com/channel/UCZ6aVlpRXxU7uR4NBRAYvzQ?sub_confirmation=1) #

 # Virtual Courses for 2020